SOUTH DAKOTA RULES OF PROCEDURE IN CIRCUIT COURTS

 Failure by any person without adequate excuse to obey a subpoena served upon him may be deemed a contempt of the court wherein the action is pending or of a court from which the subpoena may have been issued.

 Source: SD RCP, Rule 45(f), as adopted by Sup.Ct.
-Order March 29, 1966, effective July 1, 1966.
+Order March 29, 1966, effective July 1, 1966.15-6-45(g).
+Nonresident of state served with subpoena in state.

 A nonresident of this state who is served with subpoena in this state shall be required to obey the same; provided, that the mileage required to be paid such witness as provided in § 15-6-45(c) shall be computed from the place of service of the subpoena to the place of attendance.